Language-Research-Technology/ro-crate-modes/README.md

 - How to better handle entities with compound/multiple @types
 - How to improve the editing experience such as schema:CreateAction which link to multiple other entities, making them more complicated than simply linking to a schema:creator
-- Generating schemas from sample data and from SHACL shapes or other schema languages such as OWL.
+- Generating schemas SHACL shapes or other schema languages such as OWL.
 - Linking to RO-Crate Profile validation
 - Let us know by raising an issue.